-Husband Stabs Wife To Death For Talking To Another Man
+Jealous Husband Stabs His Wife 16 Times For Talking To Another Guy In A Club

 A jealous husband murdered his wife by repeatedly stabbing her because she spoke to another man on a night out.